Prerelease:GoldenEye 007 (Nintendo 64)

 ...Well, all the articles here are, in a way.
 But this one moreso, and the article may contain incomplete information and editor's notes.

-This page details one or more prerelease versions of GoldenEye 007 (Nintendo 64).
+This page details prerelease information and/or media for GoldenEye 007 (Nintendo 64).

 GoldenEye 007 was initially conceptualized as a prerendered 3D, side scrolling platformer on the SNES like Donkey Kong Country.
 Development on this version never started, however, as Director Martin Hollis insisted the game target Nintendo's then-enigmatic "Ultra 64" instead.
 The original design document was for a 3D rail shooter similar to Virtua Cop with elements of Doom.
 The game was expanded into a first person shooter not long after development began, retaining a minor rail shooter element in its aim mode.
 Its popular multiplayer mode was only added in the last few months of development.